What is pentostatin (Nipent®)?

 Effects on the kidneys

-This treatment can affect how your kidneys work.
-This is usually mild and goes back to normal after treatment finishes.
+This treatment can affect how the kidneys work.
+This is usually mild and goes back to normal after treatment ends.
 You will have blood tests to check how well your kidneys are working.
-Tell your doctor or nurse if you have blood in your urine (pee) or you are passing urine less than usual.
+Contact the hospital on the 24-hour number if you:

 Muscle or joint pain

 You may get pain in your muscles or joints for a few days after treatment.
-If this happens, tell your doctor so they can give you painkillers.
-Tell them if the pain does not get better.
-Having warm baths and taking regular rests may help.
+If this happens, tell your doctor, nurse or pharmacist.
+They can give you painkillers and advice.
+They can also tell you if any of the painkillers you usually take are suitable.

 Effects on the nervous system

-Pentostatin can affect the nervous system.
+This treatment can affect the nervous system.
 Tell your doctor or nurse straight away if you:

-• have a fit (seizure)
+• have a headache

-• feel drowsy
+• feel very drowsy or confused

-• feel confused
+• feel dizzy or unsteady

 It is important not to drive or operate machinery if you notice these effects.